Stephanie Nowers

 About Me

-As a business owner, frequent volunteer, and working mom of two, I know how to juggle competing interests, balance budgets, and dig into the details.
-I also know how to roll up my sleeves as I demonstrated when I joined with and helped lead a community-wide battle with more than a hundred neighbors to successfully fight off a poorly conceived noxious dump proposed near our homes, and, more recently, in fighting off proposals to allow large gravel pits and mobile home parks next to homes while cutting residents out of the public process.
+As a frequent volunteer, business owner running my own energy consulting business, and working mom of two, I know how to juggle competing interests, balance budgets, and dig into the details.
+I also know how to roll up my sleeves.
+When a poorly conceived asbestos and construction debris dump threatened our neighborhood, I helped lead a years-long, community-wide battle alongside more than a hundred of my neighbors to stop it.
+On the Assembly, I’ve used that same determination to fight off proposals to put large gravel pits and mobile home parks next to your homes, and efforts to shut residents out of the public process.

 Work